nelitasouza/nelitasouza/README.md

 - 🔭 I’m currently working on front-end dev
 - 🌱 I’m currently learning about data science and analyst

   Lover of books 📚, cult films 🎥, and homebody vibes 🏡.
-Let's connect over shared interests!"
+Let's connect over shared interests!

 - 📫 How to reach me: